Receive a free download on Management Education and the SDGs

 Challenging Assumptions, Transforming Perspectives: Ranjit Voola’s Mission for Purpose-Driven Business Education

-Dr. Ranjit Voola, a nationally awarded scholar and educator at the University of Sydney, Australia, a PRME Signatory Institution, has dedicated his career to redefining the role of business in society.
+Dr. Ranjit Voola, a nationally awarded scholar and educator at the University of Sydney Business School, Australia, a PRME Signatory Institution, has dedicated his career to redefining the role of business in society.
 His journey into responsible management education began with a deeply personal mission: to use business as a force for good.
 Voola always harbored a desire to make a meaningful difference, even as he pursued a Ph.D. in marketing strategy initially focused on maximizing corporate profits.
 This internal conflict set him on a path to explore how business education could contribute to societal well-being.

 An innovative approach to this goal was his object-based learning methodology.
 By taking students to a museum and engaging them in critical reflection about artifacts, Voola encouraged them to question their preconceived notions about business, poverty, and social impact.
 “Most courses talk about the leaves and branches of business,” he explained.
 “I wanted to go to the roots.
 The idea was to stop students in their tracks and have them question: What is the purpose of business?
 This exercise proved transformative.